bwasmith/Rhew-R-Pi/setting_up_raspberry_pi/README.md

 ##Connecting to the internet
 This was a headache for me, hopefully it will not be for you.

-Connecting is straightforward if you have a wired connection with standard DHCP or if you have a standard "select network, enter password" Wifi (see: [WPA-Personal](https://en.wikipedia.org/wiki/Wi-Fi_Protected_Access#WPA_terminology)).
+Connecting is straightforward if you have a standard wired connection or "select network, enter password" Wifi (see: [WPA-Personal](https://en.wikipedia.org/wiki/Wi-Fi_Protected_Access#WPA_terminology)).

-Things get more complicated if you have a static IP or are trying to connect on Airbears2.
+Things are more complicated if you have a static IP or are trying to connect on Airbears2.

 **_DO NOT_** change your **/etc/network/interfaces** file.
 Forum help for this is for older versions and should be unnecessary.

-####Standard Connection
+###Standard Connection
 1. Click network button in top right corner
 2. Select your network
 3. Enter password if necessary

-####Ethernet with a Static IP address
+###Ethernet with a Static IP address
 You will need an IP address, a subnet mask, a router/gateway, a DNS server, and a domain.

 1. _Right click_ network button in top right corner